Phonon Trapping Lateral Field Excited Suspended Bulk Acoustic Wave Resonators (XBARs): Introduction

-As an alternative architecture for building efficient MW-OT\cite{balram2022piezoelectric}, high-overtone bulk acoustic wave resonator (HBAR) devices have demonstrated extremely low acoustic dissipation at cryogenic temperatures \cite{galliou2013extremely, gokhale2020epitaxial} and can be efficiently interfaced with superconducting qubits \cite{chu2017quantum} and light \cite{kharel2019high, doeleman2023brillouin, diamandi2025optomechanical}.
+High-overtone bulk acoustic wave resonator (HBAR) devices have demonstrated extremely low acoustic dissipation at cryogenic temperatures \cite{galliou2013extremely, gokhale2020epitaxial} and can be efficiently interfaced with superconducting qubits \cite{chu2017quantum} and light \cite{kharel2019high, doeleman2023brillouin, diamandi2025optomechanical}.
 These elements can be combined to build a bulk MW-OT \cite{yoon2023simultaneous} around the HBAR geometry but the overall transduction efficiency is very weak ($\approx 10^{-8}$).
 This is predominantly due to the reduction in $g$ via the mode volume scaling argument outlined above.
 For reference, $g/{2\pi}$ [\qty{}{\hertz}] in bulk systems is $\approx$ \qty{5}{\hertz} \cite{yoon2023simultaneous} whereas it is $\approx$ \qty{1}{\mega\hertz} in nanobeam cavities \cite{balram2014moving}.
-A second issue is that the traditional FBAR / HBAR geometry \cite{hashimoto2009rf} is not well-suited for optical interfacing because the acoustic field is confined directly under the electrode which means that an optical cavity built around this geometry \cite{valle2019high} needs to use the metal as (at least) one of the cavity mirrors which reduces the optical quality factor and has a knock-on effect on conversion efficiency.
+A second issue is that the traditional HBAR geometry \cite{hashimoto2009rf} is not well-suited for optical interfacing because the acoustic field is confined directly under the \kcb{metal} electrode, which means that an optical cavity built around this geometry \cite{valle2019high} needs to use the metal as (at least) one of the cavity mirrors. \kcb{This} reduces the optical quality factor \kcb{($Q_o$)} and has a knock-on effect on conversion efficiency. \kcb{A final issue is that high acoustic velocity of the longitudinal waves involved in HBAR devices pushes the interaction frequency beyond the preferred operating frequency range (5-8 \qty{}{\GHz}) \cite{bardin2020quantum} of current transmon qubits.}